hamadmarri/cacule-cpu-scheduler/README.md

 ```

 Highest response ratio next (HRRN) scheduling is a non-preemptive discipline.
 It was developed by Brinch Hansen as modification of shortest job next (SJN) to mitigate the problem of process starvation [wikipedia](https://en.wikipedia.org/wiki/Highest_response_ratio_next).
-The original HRRN is non-preemptive meaning that a task runs untill it finishes.
+The original HRRN is non-preemptive meaning that a task runs until it finishes.
 This nature is not
 good for interactive systems.
 Applying original HRRN with preemptive modifications requires two changes.
-First, what happenes if
+First, what happens if
 the scheduler forces a task to preempt every tick?
 This can work great for short amount of time lets say (< 60 minutes) until some
-tasks ages and new tasks created, then the imbalance happenes.
+tasks ages and new tasks created, then the imbalance happens.
 Assume one task `T1` (Xorg) is running and waiting for users inputs.
-This task will have high HRRN because it sleeps more than it runs, however, after a long time (say 60 minuts = 3600000000000ns) the life
+This task will have high HRRN because it sleeps more than it runs, however, after a long time (say 60 minuets = 3600000000000ns) the life
 time of `T1` is 3600000000000ns lets assume the sum of execution time is 50% = 1800000000000ns.
 The HRRN = 3600000000000 / 1800000000000
 = 2.
 If `T1` runs for 4ms, the rate of change on HRRN is too low: HRRN = 3600000000000 / 1800004000000 = 1.999995556

 Also, if `T1` waited for 1s HRRN = 3601000000000 / 1800004000000 = 2.00055111, the rate of change is low too.
-Both situations are bad, because
+Both situations are bad, because:
 1. A new task `T2` will have higher HRRN when it starts, thus it will be picked instead of `T1`
 2. The rate of change of `T2` compared to `T1` is higher.

-This situation is not good for infinite processes such as Xorg and desktop related threads.
+This situation is not good for infinite-life processes such as Xorg and desktop related threads.
 Those task must run ASAP when they
-wake up, because they are releated to responsiveness and Interactivity.
+wake up, because they are related to responsiveness and Interactivity.

 Therefore, the original HRRN needs some modifications.